magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force1.md

 - calculation of the force and torques between magnet objects
 - update of magnets velocities, angular velocities and positions

-## Explanation

-The functions `inverse_inertia_tensor_cuboid_solid` and `inverse_inertia_tensor_sphere_solid` calculate the inverse ineria for cuboids und spheres.
-The important parameters to calculate are the mass of the object and the dimension or rather the diameter.

-`apply_movement` function updates the positions of the magnets based on the calculated force and torques.

-Until now, there were only the definitions.
-With the if statement `if __name__ == __"main"__:` the functional code starts by running the simulation loop.

-First of all the **position**, the **dimension**, the **polarization** and the **orientation** have to be defined.
-Also the **meshing**, the **mass**, the **velocity** and the **angular_velocity** you can define on your own.
-The **inverse_inertia_tensor** has to be defined by call up the previously created function (difference between sphere and cuboid!).
-This steps have to be repeated as often as you want magnets.

-Now there is only the for loop left.
-The number in the pracets is the amount of repetitions you want to have values of.
-In the for loop the function `apply_movement` is callen up.
-The position will be updated as often as the number specified in the parentheses.
-Note that this is index numbering and starts at 0.

 ## Visualization

-Keep in mind, that if you want to visualize it like the animation above, you need some extra code lines.
+Keep in mind, that if you want to visualize it like the animation above, you need some extra code lines to the code from above.

 There is an [Example Animations - Custom export Pyvista](https://magpylib.readthedocs.io/en/latest/_pages/user_guide/examples/examples_vis_animations.html#custom-export-pyvista), where you can read up the functionality of visualizing code with Pyvista.